 - Give you an extra boost to cover those long journeys or big hills.

-- Emit 144 times less CO2 per mile than the average petrol or diesel car.
+- Emit 144 times less CO2 per mile than the average petrol or diesel car (recharging battery)

 CARS – SWITCH TO ELECTRIC OR HYBRID

 Today we use our cars freely for short or long journeys.
 Most cars are powered today by either petrol or diesel.
-The alternative is either to use a “Hybrid Car”, which uses a mixture of carbon fuels and electricity, or “pure” electric.
-The major constraints on electricity are the availability of electric charging points and the distance which they can travel on one charge (between 200 and 250 miles).
-But the cost comparisons between a petrol car and an electric car as provided by Thatcham Research show that the total cost per mile is cheaper for an electric car.
+The alternative is either to use a “Hybrid Car”, which uses a mixture of carbon fuels and electricity, or a “pure” Electric Vehicle (EV).
+The major constraints on EVs are the availability of charging points and the distance which they can travel on one charge (between 200 and 250 miles).
+But the cost comparisons between a petrol car and an EV as provided by Thatcham Research show that the total cost per mile is cheaper for an EV.